-- o Require administrator credentials to install software. - Require multifactor authentication [CPG 1.3] for all services to the extent possible, particularly for webmail, virtual private networks, and accounts that access critical systems. - Keep all operating systems, software, and firmware up to date.
-Timely patching is one of the most efficient and cost-effective steps an organization can take to minimize its exposure to cybersecurity threats. - Segment networks [CPG 8.1].
+- Segment networks [CPG 8.1].
 Network segmentation can help prevent the spread of ransomware by controlling traffic flows between-and access to-various subnetworks and by restricting adversary lateral movement. - Identify, detect, and investigate abnormal activity and potential traversal of the indicated ransomware with a networking monitoring tool.
 To aid in detecting ransomware, implement a tool that logs and reports all network traffic [CPG 5.1], including lateral movement activity on a network.
-Endpoint detection and response (EDR) tools are useful for detecting lateral connections as they have insight into common and uncommon network connections for each host. - Install, regularly update, and enable real time detection for antivirus software on all hosts. - Review domain controllers, servers, workstations, and active directories for new and/or unrecognized accounts. - Audit user accounts with administrative privileges and configure access controls according to the principle of least privilege [CPG 1.5]. - Disable unused ports. - Consider adding an email banner to emails [CPG 8.3] received from outside your organization. - Implement time-based access for accounts set at the admin level and higher.
-For example, the Just-in-Time (JIT) access method provisions privileged access when needed and can support enforcement of the principle of least privilege (as well as the Zero Trust model).
-This is a process where a network-wide policy is set in place to automatically disable admin accounts at the Active Directory level when the account is not in direct need.
-Individual users may submit their requests through an automated process that grants them access to a specified system for a set timeframe when they need to support the completion of a certain task - Disable command-line and scripting activities and permissions.
+Endpoint detection and response (EDR) tools are useful for detecting lateral connections as they have insight into common and uncommon network connections for each host. - Install, regularly update, and enable real time detection for antivirus software on all hosts. - Review domain controllers, servers, workstations, and active directories for new and/or unrecognized accounts. - Audit user accounts with administrative privileges and configure access controls according to the principle of least privilege (PoLP) [CPG 1.5]. - Disable unused ports. - Consider adding an email banner to emails [CPG 8.3] received from outside your organization. - Implement time-based access for accounts set at the admin level and higher.
+For example, the Just-in-Time (JIT) access method provisions privileged access when needed and can support enforcement of the PoLP (as well as the Zero Trust model).
+This is a process where a network-wide policy is set in place to automatically disable admin accounts at the active directory level when the account is not in direct need.
+Individual users may submit their requests through an automated process that grants them access to a specified system for a set timeframe when they need to support the completion of a certain task. - Disable command-line and scripting activities and permissions.
 Privilege escalation and lateral movement often depend on software utilities running from the command line.
 If threat actors are not able to run these tools, they will have difficulty escalating privileges and/or moving laterally. - Maintain offline backups of data, and regularly maintain backup and restoration [CPG 7.3].
 By instituting this practice, the organization ensures they will not be severely interrupted, and/or only have irretrievable data. - Ensure all backup data is encrypted, immutable (i.e., cannot be altered or deleted), and covers the entire organization's data infrastructure [CPG 3.3].